Reliable Robotics is bringing remote piloting to small cargo planes – TechCrunch

-Nearly one year ago, a Cessna 172 Skyhawk stealthily made aviation history when it landed at a small airport in Northern California marking the completion of the first successful remote-piloted flight of a passenger airplane in the United States.
+Nearly one year ago, a Cessna 172 Skyhawk stealthily made aviation history when it landed at a small airport in Northern California, marking the completion of the first successful remote-piloted flight of a passenger airplane in the United States.

 The company behind this milestone in commercial aviation history is Reliable Robotics, a startup founded in 2017 by former SpaceX and Tesla engineers who previously brought autopilot to the electric vehicle auto driving masses and made the Dragon rocket soar.

-The company has raised $33.5 million in venture funding from investors including Lightspeed Venture Partners and Eclipse Ventures, Pathbreaker Ventures and Teamworthy Ventures, and is now making its pitch to potential customers in the logistics and shipping industry.
+The company has raised $33.5 million in venture funding from investors including Lightspeed Venture Partners, Eclipse Ventures, Pathbreaker Ventures and Teamworthy Ventures, and is now making its pitch to potential customers in the logistics and shipping industry.

 Robert Rose, the co-founder of Reliable Robotics, comes from a family of flyers.
-Both of this grandfathers flew in World War Two and had done stints as a pilot himself.
+Both of this grandfathers flew in World War Two, and he has done stints as a pilot himself.
 In fact, the company’s origins stem from Rose’s attempts to get back in the cockpit and behind the yoke.

 “Flying’s hard,” Rose said.
 “It requires a lot of cognitive ability.”